Njraman/PyBer_Analysis/README.md

 - It can be seen that urban cities have the maximum number of rides, drivers and total fares, while the rural areas have the least.
 - The Average fare per ride and the average fare per driver is highest in the rural areas and least in the urban areas.
+- The Total fares is highest in the Urban cities and lowest for Rural areas.
-- The difference in the parameters: Total Rides, Total Drivers, Total Fares and average fare per driver are all pretty signigicant between each city type.
+- The differences in the parameters: Total Rides, Total Drivers, Total Fares and average fare per driver are all pretty signigicant between each city type.

 ### __Total weekly fare by City Type:__